 Practical ways that therapists can integrate exercise into their psychological treatments

 Exercise is a helpful and evidence-based intervention for anxiety, depression, and as an augmentation therapy for a range of other disorders.
 There are lots of helpful ways that psychological therapists can recommend and integrate exercise into their client’s treatment programs.

 Exercise takes effort and some of the gains are not immediate.
 It is helpful to build your client’s motivation to begin exercising, and to persist despite the short-term discomfort that can result.
 Some ways to increase your client’s motivation to exercise include:

 - Provide information.
 Provide clear information about the physical and mental health benefits of exercise, particularly written information.
-There is evidence from multiple research studies that “Exercise prescription or motivational messages in printed form or by computer seem to be more effective than face-to-face counselling alone” [42,76]
+There is evidence from multiple research studies that “exercise prescription or motivational messages in printed form or by computer are more effective than face-to-face counselling alone”

 - Think about goals and values.
 Discuss your patient’s short, medium, and long-term goals and values.
 A useful acronym to remember when goal-setting is SMART: are the goals specific, measurable, achievable, realistic, and time bound?
 Is being physically and mentally healthy consistent with their values?
 Helping your patients to remind themselves of their values is a proven approach to help them ‘stay on course’.